clayrisser/docker-openldap/README.md

 > openldap based on bitnami openldap with ppolicy, password hashing and support for ldif migrations

+★ ★ ★ Please star this project if you found it useful. ★ ★ ★

 ```sh
 docker pull registry.gitlab.com/bitspur/rock8s/docker-openldap
 ```